Lectionary Bible Studies and Sermons

 v14.
 Halting the procession with a touch of his hand on the stretcher, Jesus commands the widow's son to wake up.

 v15.
-Pulling himself up on the stretcher, as if waking up in his bed, the young man began speaking.
-Jesus then presented him to his mother.
+Pulling himself up on the stretcher, as if waking up in his bed, the young man begins speaking.
+Jesus then presents him to his mother.

 v16.
 The crowd responds with awe and respect, proclaiming that Jesus is obviously some sort of prophet; God is again visiting his people and blessing them.

 v17.
 The news of God's visitation through a prophet spreads far and wide.
 As a consequence, the news reaches John the Baptist in prison.
-John had thought that Jesus was the messiah; could he be wrong?
+John had thought that Jesus was the messiah, not just a prophet.
+Could the Baptist be mistaken?

 Life indeed